Date of Last Revision

 The cumulative benefits of both reduction in water volume and improvement of water quality make green infrastructure an excellent choice for the rehabilitation of a watershed.
 These improvements directly correlate to a significant reduction of construction and maintenance costs for hydrologic infrastructure of any major city.

 Hayes, Brooke and Long, Brian, "THE EFFECT OF GREEN STRUCTURES ON HYDROLOGY IN URBAN AREAS OF AKRON, OHIO" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 363.